On the Dimension-Free Approximation of Deep Neural Networks for Symmetric Korobov Functions: Set-up and main results

+and the estimate in Theorem~\ref{thm:main-sym-korobov neural network} therefore holds with respect to the full $H^1$ norm as well. \end{remark}

+Theorem~\ref{thm:main-sym-korobov neural network} shows that a symmetric squared ReLU neural network can approximate a symmetric Korobov function on $\Omega=[0,1]^d$ with rate $\mathcal{O}(m^{-1})$.
+This rate is dimension-free in the sense that it contains no factor of the form $(\log m)^d$, and the leading constant does not grow exponentially with $d$, which is better than \cite{yang2024near,mao2022approximation,montanelli2019new,suzuki2018adaptivity,yang2026approximation}.
+We note, however, that this does not mean that all dimension-dependent effects are completely removed.
+In the present construction, the network size $m$ is required to exceed a threshold of order $2^{d-1}$, which comes from Glynn's formula \cite{glynn2010permanent} used to reduce the symmetrized basis complexity from $d!$ to $2^{d-1}$.
+In addition, the bounds on the network parameters may still depend on $d$, due to the use of ReLU or squared ReLU activations for implementing multiplication and local basis functions.
+Thus, the term ``dimension-free'' refers to the approximation error bound itself, namely the rate in $m$ and the leading prefactor, rather than to the minimal admissible network size or the parameter magnitudes.

-Theorem \ref{squarebetter} shows that a symmetric squared ReLU neural network can approximate a symmetric Korobov function on $\Omega=[0,1]^d$ with a dimension-free approximation rate $\mathcal{O}(m^{-1})$.
-Moreover, the prefactor $C$ does not grow exponentially in $d$ as $d\rightarrow \infty$.
-The proof of Theorem \ref{squarebetter} builds upon sparse grid approximation to Korobov functions, which has been well-studied in the literature and will be recalled in the next section.
-At a high level, our proof follows by first showing that symmetric Korobov functions achieve an approximation rate of $\mathcal{O}\big(d\big(\frac{5}{12}\big)^{d-1} e^{\pi\sqrt{5d/3}}m^{-1}\big)$ using $m$ symmetric sparse-grid basis functions.
-In addition, we show that each symmetric sparse-grid basis can be accurately approximated using a squared ReLU neural network with \(\mathcal{O}(d^{3}2^{d-1}\log d)\) parameters.
+The proof of Theorem \ref{thm:main-sym-korobov neural network} builds upon sparse grid approximation to Korobov functions, which has been well-studied in the literature and will be recalled in the next section.
+At a high level, our proof follows by first showing that symmetric Korobov functions achieve an approximation rate of $\mathcal{O}\big(d\big(\frac{5}{12}\big)^{d-1} m^{-1}\big)$ using $m$ symmetric sparse-grid basis functions.
+In addition, we show that each symmetric sparse-grid basis can be accurately approximated using a squared ReLU or ReLU neural network with \(\mathcal{O}(2^{d-1})\) parameters.
 These two facts jointly lead to the desired estimate.

-\begin{remark} Our constructive proof of Theorem~\ref{squarebetter} can also be adapted to obtain a similar result for ReLU networks.
-By combining the neural network–approximation for products, one obtains a sparse ReLU network of width \(\mathcal{O}(d^{3}2^{d-1}2^n)\) capable of approximating all symmetric basis functions \(\psi_{\boldsymbol{\ell},\boldsymbol{i}}\); see Proposition ~\ref{neural network formula}.
-However, in contrast to the squared ReLU networks, this construction \textbf{does not} yield a dimension-independent error bound.
-In fact, a ReLU network only achieves \(2^{-\text{depth}}\) accuracy for each \(\psi_{\boldsymbol{\ell},\boldsymbol{i}}\), and the large scaling factors \(\mathcal{O}(2^{d\,2^{d-1}})\) from Lemma~\ref{neural network formula} must be compensated.
-As a result, achieving the same approximation tolerance with standard ReLU networks requires an additional factor of \(\mathcal{O}(d2^{d-1} + \log m)\), compared to \(\mathcal{O}(\log d)\) in the squared ReLU case.
-This leads to an approximation error of the form